 - Reduced risk of preterm labor

 - Lowered risk of intrauterine growth restriction (condition that slows the baby’s growth)

-In addition to the benefits listed, studies have found that there is a relationship between prenatal yoga and the reduction of hypertension-related complications as well as improvement of fetal outcome.
+In addition to the benefits listed, studies have found there is a relationship between prenatal yoga and the reduction of hypertension-related complications, as well as, improvement of fetal outcome.

 Prenatal Yoga and Pregnancy Support